jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

 Plotting a graph with options
 -----------------------------

-Write down the psuedo-code needed to read in the data below and plot a graph of time (x axis) vs wave height (y axis).
+Write down the pseudo-code needed to read in the data below and plot a graph of time (x axis) vs wave height (y axis).
 Allow the user to flip the graph (so wave height vs time).